 Upgrading Your Modem

 You will want to make sure your device is compatible with your Comcast service level.
 You may need to upgrade to a DOCSIS 3.0 device.
 If you’re a customer who is leasing a modem from Comcast, you can upgrade your modem free of charge.
-Find out more about upgrading your equipment, see Upgrade Your Wireless Network Equipment.
+To find out more about upgrading your equipment, see Upgrade Your Wireless Network Equipment.